-The young Swiss manufacture that was established only seven years ago, has once again presented a watch that makes even the most revered Swiss Maisons to blush from embarrassment: it is almost unfathomable how just two master watchmakers can churn out extremely complex movements that -figuratively speaking- swims in circles around brands that often take great proud in their ability to make a “simple” tourbillon.
-In fact, their gorgeous DT30° Double Tourbillon design impressed members of the Richemont group -the investment company also happens to also own such gems as the German manufacturer A. Lange & Söhne, the French brand Cartier, as well as the Swiss-based Jaeger-LeCoultre, and Vacheron Constantin– to such a degree that they bought 20 percent stake in Greubel Forsey in less than two years after it was established.
+The young Swiss Manufacture that was established only seven years ago has once again presented a watch that makes even the most revered Swiss Maisons to blush from embarrassment: it is almost unfathomable how just two master watchmakers can churn out extremely complex movements that -figuratively speaking- swims in circles around brands that often take great proud in their ability to make a “simple” tourbillon.
+Their gorgeous DT30° Double Tourbillon design impressed members of the Richemont group -the investment company also happens to own such gems as the German manufacturer A. Lange & Söhne, the French brand Cartier, as well as the Swiss-based Jaeger-LeCoultre, and Vacheron Constantin– to such a degree that they bought 20 percent stake in Greubel Forsey in less than two years after it was established.

-The Calibre GF03n hand-wound movement that powers the GF Invention Piece 2, incorporates Greubel Forsey’s most fabulous invention — the aforementioned twin tourbillon escapement.
+The hand-wound Calibre GF03n that powers the GF Invention Piece 2, incorporates Greubel Forsey’s most fabulous invention — the aforementioned twin tourbillon escapement.

 In two words, the system features an inner tourbillon carriage inclined at a 30° angle and completing a full rotation in sixty seconds, and is placed inside a larger tourbillon carriage that makes one rotation in four minutes.

-When constructing its first Quadruple Tourbillon watch, Greubel Forsey has even taken a step further, making the twin tourbillon modules to work in pairs and providing the watch with even more flat torque.
+When constructing its first Quadruple Tourbillon, Greubel Forsey has even taken a step further, making the twin tourbillon modules work in pairs and providing the Invention Piece 2 with even more flat torque.